GodOfKebab/wg-quickrs/docs/BUILDING.md

 cargo install cargo-zigbuild
 ```

-Build the `rust-agent` directory given a target platform.
+Build the `wg-quickrs` directory given a target platform.
 Binary will be generated at `target/{{ TARGET }}/release/wg-quickrs`

 ```sh